oernster/EDColonizationAsst/ARCHITECTURE.md

 The debug endpoint `/api/debug/reload-journals` in [`backend/src/api/routes.py`](backend/src/api/routes.py:199) uses the same parser/handler logic to rebuild state from scratch.

+In contrast, Fleet carrier endpoints in [`backend/src/api/carriers.py`](backend/src/api/carriers.py:1) do not use the `FileWatcher` or repository at all.
+Instead they resolve the journal directory, locate the latest `Journal.*.log` file via helper functions in [`backend/src/utils/journal.py`](backend/src/utils/journal.py:1), parse that file on demand with `JournalParser.parse_file`, and then walk the resulting events in memory to infer carrier identity, cargo and trade orders.

 ### 2.8 Aggregation and Inara integration

 [`DataAggregator`](backend/src/services/data_aggregator.py:36) is responsible for: